EndoluminalSurgicalVision-IMR/.github/profile/README.md

 ## Hi!
-Welcome to the EndoSurgVision Group led by Dr. Yun Gu!
+Welcome to the EndoSurgVision Group!

 <!--